pat-tan/cardthstone-game-project/README.md

 # cardthstone-game-project
-Singeplayer Card Game with Influences from the Classic Game "War" and Blizzard Ent's Hearthstone\
+Singeplayer Card Game with Influences from the Classic Game "War" and Blizzard Ent's Hearthstone

+Created with Javascript, CSS, HTML and Font Awesome CSS

 Installation Instructions:
 Download zip, click Cardthstone folder, select index.html, right click and open with browser.